jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

-## Underrepresentation in Clinical trials
+## Underrepresentation in clinical trials

 Beyond underrepresentation of certain populations within research teams, there is also a lack of representation of various populations (in particular Black and Latinx individuals) in clinical trials [@clark_increasing_2019] and in particular for cancer studies[@nazha_enrollment_2019].